ExxonMobil employees working CCS in LaBarge Wyoming

 Breaking down the process

-Capturing, transporting and safely storing carbon dioxide (CO2) emissions is a proven process that will create new industry, help sustain jobs in industries that produce CO2 and help meet climate goals.
-Learn more about each element of the CCS process.
+Capturing, transporting and safely storing carbon dioxide (CO2) emissions is a proven process that will create a new industry and help sustain jobs in industries that produce CO2.
+Learn more about each element of the CCUS process.